-“4 And God shall wipe away all tears from their eyes, and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain; for the former things are passed away.”
+The Heavenly Father has promised a glorious future to ALL mankind as we are told in Revelation 21:4, “(4) And God shall wipe away all tears from their eyes, and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain; for the former things are passed away.”

-There are passages of Holy Scripture that talk about the necessity of words of warning.
+There are passages of holy Scripture that talk about the necessity of words of warning.
 Here are some good examples:

-“Now we exhort you, brethren, warn them (Strongs G3560, noutheteō—to caution or warn gently) that are unruly (idle–ESV; lazy–NLT; undisciplined–NET; idle and disruptive— NIV; disorderly–Rotherham’s) comfort the feebleminded, support the weak, be patient toward all men.
-(1 Thessalonians 5:14, KJV)
+“Now we exhort you, brethren, warn them [Strongs #3560, noutheteō—to caution or warn gently] that are unruly [“idle” (ESV), “lazy” (NLT), “undisciplined” (NET), “idle” and “disruptive” (NIV), “disorderly” (Rotherham’s)] comfort the feebleminded, support the weak, be patient toward all men (1 Thessalonians 5:14).

 “So watch yourselves.
-If your brother sins, rebuke him, and if he repents, forgive him.”
-(Luke 17:3)
+If your brother sins, rebuke him, and if he repents, forgive him” (Luke 17:3).

 We are taught in Scripture to recognize who is a True Christian by their “fruits” of character (Matthew 7:16).

-The more one sees their own failures and mistakes of actions, the more one can have compassion, we hope, towards others, realizing that often the more we (agape) love, the more we share in the sufferings of Christ… and this makes the heart long more for that which the Bible promises: the day of perfection in all things when GOD shall be ALL in ALL and all pain, sorrow and misunderstanding shall be no more.
+The more one sees their own failures and mistakes of actions, the more one can have compassion, we hope, towards others, realizing that often the more we (agape) love, the more we share in the sufferings of Christ… and this makes the heart long more for that which the Bible promises: the day of perfection in all things when God shall be ALL in ALL and all pain, sorrow and misunderstanding shall be no more.